The Guide to Getting Into Brian Eno, the Playful Genius

 Brian Eno began his career in music as a long-haired synth weirdo with glam rock pioneers Roxy Music.
 Getting into them is its own journey and Noisey writer Jill Krajewski put it best when she wrote that “Bryan Ferry is style, Brian Eno is substance.”
 The tape hiss and chemtrails of piano on “Ladytron,” the synths tumbling down the stairs in the breaks on “Virginia Plain,” and detuned everything on “For Your Pleasure” all bear Eno’s signature.

 Shortly after leaving the group in 1973 he released Here Comes The Warm Jets.
-If you like guitars, this will be your favourite Brian Eno record, largely thanks to the work of King Crimson’s Robert Fripp, a frequent Eno collaborator (No Pussyfooting plus three other LPs).
+If you like guitars, this will be your favorite Brian Eno record, largely thanks to the work of King Crimson’s Robert Fripp, a frequent Eno collaborator (No Pussyfooting plus three other LPs).
 Each song holds on for dear life to that guitar, which sometimes sounds like insects (“Baby’s On Fire”) and other times like cocky Television riffs (“Paw Paw Negro Blowtorch”).
 It’s sloppy in the best way.

-If you like words, this might also be your favourite.
+If you like words, this might also be your favorite.
 Eno downplays his lyrics by citing a process of singing gibberish syllables and replacing them with similar sounding words.
 “It works from sounds to words and from words to meaning... quite the other way around from the way people normally think lyrics are written,” Eno remarked on a 1980 interview on Berkeley’s KPFA-FM.